q153877011/paddle-subscription-starter/README.md

 1. Create a new Supabase project at [https://supabase.com](https://supabase.com)
 2. In your Supabase dashboard, go to Authentication > Settings and:
-   - Configure Email authentication provider
+   - Configure the email authentication provider
-   - Enable "Confirm email" feature if desired
+   - Enable "Confirm Email" if needed
 3. Get your Supabase URL and API keys from Project Settings > API

 ### Paddle Setup
 #### Paddle Setup

 1. Create a new Paddle account at [https://paddle.com](https://paddle.com)
-2. In your Paddle control panel, find your product and create a new product
+2. In your Paddle dashboard, find your product and create a new product
-3. Get your Paddle API key
+3. Get your Paddle API keys

 #### Paddle Product Setup

-1. In your Paddle control panel, find your product and click "Edit"
+1. In your Paddle dashboard, find your product and click "Edit"
-2. In the "Prices" tab, set your product's price and subscription plan
+2. In the "Prices" tab, set your product prices and subscription plans
-3. In the "Webhook" tab, set your Webhook URL to `https://yourdomain.com/api/paddle/webhook`
+3. In the "Webhook" tab, set your webhook URL to `https://yourdomain.com/api/paddle/webhook`

 ### Installation